 AAA Editor Notes

 Visitors see an actual 1830 two-story log slave pen, with wrought-iron shackles intact, which was moved from Kentucky.
 Professional displays and interactive, thought-provoking exhibits trace 300 years of slavery in North America.
-A series of five powerful short films is shown; each includes special effects.
+A series of five powerful short films is shown.
 One gallery is geared toward children.
-Free audio tours are available.